Staticaliza/staticaliza/README.md

 ## Background

-- My birthday is on August 31
-- I am a Korean born in the United States
+- Based in the United States
 - You can call me "stat"

 ---